dlwicksell/nodem/README.md

 ## A Node.js binding and driver for the GT.M language and database ##

-Version 0.6.2 - 2015 Nov 29
+Version 0.6.3 - 2016 July 24

 ## Copyright and License ##

 Addon Module written and maintained by David Wicksell <dlw@linux.com>
-Copyright © 2012-2015 Fourth Watch Software LC
+Copyright © 2012-2016 Fourth Watch Software LC

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License (AGPL) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 ***

 ## Disclaimer ##

 Nodem is still in development and its interface may change in future versions.
 Use in production at your own risk.

 ## Summary and Info ##

 Nodem is an open source addon module for Node.js that integrates Node.js with the [GT.M][] database, providing in-process access to GT.M's database from Javascript, via GT.M's C call-in interface.
 From Node.js you can perform the basic primitive global database handling operations and also invoke GT.M/Mumps functions.
 Although designed exclusively for use with GT.M, Nodem aims to be API-compatible with the in-process Node.js interface for [Globals][] and [Caché][], at least for the APIs that have been implemented in Nodem.
 As such, please refer to the Caché Node.js [API documentation][Docs] for further details on how to use those APIs.

+Currently only the synchronous versions of the Nodem APIs are fully implemented, and their arguments have to be passed in JavaScript objects.
-Currently only the synchronous and extrinsic versions of the Nodem APIs are available.
-The open() call works slightly differently than the Caché/Globals version.
-It does not require any arguments, and it will default to using the database specified in the environment variable,
+However, the asynchronous versions of the APIs, and the ability to also pass arguments by position, is coming soon.
+The open() call works a bit different than the Caché/Globals version; it does not require any arguments, and it will default to using the database specified in the environment variable,
 $gtmgbldir.
 If you have more than one database and would like to connect to a different one than $gtmgbldir points to, you can define an object, with a property called namespace, defined as the path to your global directory file for that database.
 E.g.

     > db.open({namespace: '/home/dlw/g/db_utf.gld'});

 Nodem supports a feature called auto-relink, which will automatically relink a routine object containing any function called by the function API.
 By default auto-relink is off.
 You can enable it in one of three ways.
-First, you can pass it as a property in the object parameter, passed to the function API directly, with a value of true, or any non-zero number.
+First, you can pass it as a property of the JavaScript object argument which is passed to the function API directly, with a value of true, or any non-zero number.
 This will turn on auto-relink just for that call.
 You can also disable it, by setting autoRelink to false, or 0, if it was already enabled by one of the global settings.
 E.g.

     > db.function({function: 'version^v4wNode', autoRelink: true});

-Second, you can enable it globally, for every call to the function API, by setting the same configuration property in an object passed to the open API.
+Second, you can enable it globally, for every call to the function API, by setting the same property in a JavaScript object passed to the open API.
 E.g.

     > db.open({autoRelink: true});

-Third, you can enable it globally, by setting the environment variable NODEM_AUTO_RELINK to 1, or any other non-zero number.
+Third, you can also enable it globally, by setting the environment variable NODEM_AUTO_RELINK to 1, or any other non-zero number.
 E.g.

     $ export NODEM_AUTO_RELINK=1